James S. Johnston

 James Steptoe Johnston (June 9, 1843 – November 4, 1924) was an American Confederate veteran, preacher and educator.
-He served as a Bishop of the Episcopal Church in the United States of America.
-He was the last bishop of the missionary district of west Texas and the first bishop of the Diocese of West Texas.
+He served as a bishop of the Episcopal Church in the United States of America.
+He was the last bishop of the Missionary Jurisdiction of Western Texas and the first bishop of its successor, the Diocese of West Texas.
 He was also the founder of TMI — The Episcopal School of Texas, a private school in San Antonio, Texas.